-Class hours: 2 lecture/lab, 9 lab Prereq: "C" or higher in CULN 221.
+Class hours: 1 lecture, 2 lecture/lab, 9 lab

+Prereq: "C" or higher in CULN 221 and CULN 222.

 Description: This course is a study of the basic garde manger principles as well as the functions and duties of the department as it relates to and integrates with other kitchen operations.
-The preparation of specialty items such as aspics, chaud-froids, forcemeat, pates, terrines, galantines, mousses, as well as ice sculpturing, food sculpturing, and vegetable carving will be covered in this course.
+The preparation of specialty items such as aspics, chaud-froids, forcemeat, pates, terrines, galantines, mousses, as well as ice sculpturing, tallow sculpturing, and vegetable carving will be covered in this course.